What is Assessment?

 The Division of Undergraduate Education and Academic Planning, in collaboration with the University Academic Assessment Advisory Committee (UAAAC), has implemented an approach to annual assessment that is meaningful to departments, schools and programs and fulfill requirements of our Western Association of Schools & Colleges (WASC) regional accreditors and the Chancellor’s office.

-In the following academic year, a subset of the reports submitted in April are reviewed by UAAAC and feedback provided to help departments improve their assessment activity.
+Assessment reports will be reviewed by UAAAC and feedback provided to departments/schools to improve their assessment practices.